-CP 04023 FUNDAMENTALS OF ALGEBRA - Fundamentals of Algebra is a unit, mastery-based review of basic mathematical concepts associated with the arithmetic of real numbers and basic algebra with applications.
-Students must complete units 1 through 8 at a minimum to pass this course.
-Prerequisite: Minimum ACT Math or 18A or Accuplacer Math 47A or 37E.
-Students enrolling in this course must also enroll in CP 04042 Review Algebra Course for Excellence (RACE).
+CP 04023 FUNDAMENTALS OF ALGEBRA - Fundamentals of Algebra is a mastery-style, computer-based review of basic mathematical concepts associated with the arithmetic of real numbers and basic algebra with applications.
+Students work in the math lab at their own pace using a computer program with instructor assistance as needed.
+Students must also enroll in CP04042 Review Algebra Course for Excellence (RACE).
+Students must earn a "C" or above to pass Fundamentals of Algebra.

+Prerequisite: Minimum ACT Math <19 or Accuplacer Math 47A or 37E

+Next Gen Math Q236
-CP 04042 REVIEW ALGEBRA COURSE FOR EXCELLENCE (RACE) - RACE is a two-hour supplemental lab that must be taken concurrently with Fundamentals of Algebra.
-Innovative techniques and projects will be used to improve problem-solving skills at all levels.

-CP 04052 MATHEMATICAL APPLICATIONS PLUS (MAP) - MAP is a two-hour supplemental lab for students concurrently enrolled in Mathematical Applications.
-Innovative techniques and projects will be used to improve problem-solving skills at all levels.
-The MAP lab will be required for students concurrently enrolled in Math Apps having ACT Math 15-17 or Accuplacer Math 47-79A or 37-62E.
+CP 04042 REVIEW ALGEBRA COURSE FOR EXCELLENCE (RACE) - RACE is a two-hour supplementary tutoring lab that must be taken concurrently with Fundamentals of Algebra.
+In this course, students work in a regular classroom using collaborative and individualized techniques to improve problem-solving skills.
+CP 04052 MATHEMATICAL APPLICATIONS PLUS (MAPs) - This course is a supplemental lab taken concurrently with any Mathematical Applications.
+Students meet in a regular classroom and use collaborative and individualized techniques to improve their understanding and skills.
+This course is required for students with the following mathematics placement scores:

+ACT Math 15-17 or Accuplacer Math 47-79A or 37-62E or Next Gen Math 236-249A or 236-253Q
-CP 04062 COLLEGE ALGEBRA LAB

-College Algebra Lab is a two-hour supplemental lab for required for students concurrently enrolled in College Algebra with Review.
-Review of prerequisite content will be completed as needed for success in College Algebra.
-Prerequisites: Minimum ACT Math 19 or Accuplacer Math 77-86E.
+CP 04062 COLLEGE ALGEBRA PLUS (CAP) - College Algebra Plus is a supplemental class required for students concurrently enrolled in College Algebra with Review.
+This course adds two hours of class time each week to incorporate a review of prerequisite content needed for success in College Algebra.
+Prerequisites: Minimum ACT Math 19-20 or Accuplacer Math 77-86E or Next Gen Math 254-265Q.